 Looking for something specific?
 Skip ahead:

 This article will walk you through allowing site visitors to use your site in one of the fully translated languages.
-If you're interested in using one of the partially translated languages, or a language not listed above, click here.
+If you're interested in using one of the partially translated languages, or a language not listed below, please see our information about Crowdin.

 If you want to use one of the completed translations or edit your supported languages, go to the admin homepage > Settings > Time Zone & Locale > Manage Locales.